2020 in Konfrontacja Sztuk Walki: KSW Tylko Jeden Tournament bracket

-^{1}Bartek Gładkowicz missed weight and was expelled from the show, he was subsequently replaced by Paweł Kiełek who get a second chance in the show.
+^{1}Bartłomiej Gładkowicz missed weight and was expelled from the show, he was subsequently replaced by Paweł Kiełek who get a second chance in the show.

 ^{2}Adrian Bartosiński was injured and couldn't participate in the final, and was subsequently replaced by Marcin Krakowiak.

 KSW 53: Reborn

 'KSW 53: Reborn' was a mixed martial arts event held by Konfrontacja Sztuk Walki on July 11, 2020 in Warsaw, Poland.

 The event was initially planned to be held on March 21, 2020 at the Atlas Arena in Łódź, Poland.
 However, the event was cancelled on March 11, 2020, due to the COVID-19 pandemic.

 Background

 Norman Parke missed weight ahead of his trilogy bout with Mateusz Gamrot for the undisputed KSW Lightweight Title.
 Both parties have agreed to complete their trilogy, however, the bout was a five-round catchweight non-title bout.

 Roman Szymański was scheduled to face Mateusz Legierski, but Legierski was forced off the card on June 25 with an injury.
 Filip Pejić served as Legierski's replacement, taking the short notice fight against Szymański.